saule1508/pgcluster/README.md

 * PGP_NODE_NAME: pgpool01
 * REPMGRPWD: repmgr_pwd (must correspond to the value in postgres of course)
 * DELEGATE_IP: 172.18.0.100 Only if you want the watchdog mode.
 Note that this watchdog mode does not make a lot of sense inside docker, it is probably better to use the HA functionality of docker swarm
-* TRUSTED_SERVERS: 172.23.1.250 When using the watchdog, it helps prevent split-brain
+* TRUSTED_SERVERS: 172.23.1.250 When using the watchdog, it helps prevent split-brain.
+Again not for the normal swarm usage
 * PGP_HEARTBEATS: "0:pgpool01:9694,1:pgpool02:9694" When using the watchdog
 * PGP_OTHERS: "0:pgpool02:9999" The other pgpool nodes, needed for the configuration